20,159 grads of the Ultimate Military Credit Cards Course already know why the

 Traveling with kids can be incredibly challenging and often very expensive.
 For military members and their families, there are a number of credit card benefits you can take advantage of that will make the budget for your family vacation a little easier to swallow.

-With the right tools and a good travel hacking plan, you can save big on your airfare, rental car, and hotels during your next family vacation.
+With the right tools and a good credit card plan, you can save big on your airfare, rental car, and hotels during your next family vacation.
 Here’s a recap of how we traveled as a family of four last summer.

-For airfare, my wife and I each have the Delta SkyMiles® Reserve American Express Card (Amex Delta Reserve review) which normally carries an annual fee.
+For airfare, my wife and I each have the Delta SkyMiles® Reserve American Express Card.

 The Delta Reserve offers a free companion pass each year after your first card anniversary.
 And even better, if you live in Hawaii like we do, Delta allows you to use the companion pass on a flight from Hawaii to the mainland and back.
 The flight must be a roundtrip starting in Hawaii.